-•create PDF, HTML, DOCX, and compiled HTML documentation•edit and update database object comments directly in DB Doc•view inter-object dependencies in your documents•fully customizable documentation layouts•supports PostgreSQL 8.3 to 9.6
+•create PDF, HTML, DOCX, and compiled HTML documentation•edit and update database object comments directly in DB Doc•view inter-object dependencies in your documents•fully customizable documentation layouts•supports all versions of PostgreSQL from 8.3 onwards

 Creating and maintaining timely PostgreSQL database schema documentation can be a tedious, time-consuming, and error-prone chore.
 DB Doc addresses these 3 issues by making it simple to generate accurate and timely PostgreSQL documentation however large and complex your database may be.Let’s take a look at how you can create great looking documentation for your PostgreSQL database in just a few minutes using DB Doc.Once you have downloaded and installed DB Doc on your computer, start the DB Doc application.

 Click on the New documentation project button.
 Enter the relevant details if you plan to use this project again in the future, or in a scheduled job.